ecwpz91/ecwpz91.github.io/_posts/2017-05-17-Creating a File System.md

 # Summary

 As you may already know, a partition by itself is not very useful.
 It only becomes useful once you decide to do something with it.
-That usually means putting a file system on top of it.
+That usually means putting a file system on top of it!

-Also, by default `mkfs` without any specified options will format a device using the Ext2 file system.